PJGilmw/MicroRep/README.md

 + **_Plot.R_** R script to plot the figures from the article based on the results of the simulations.

++ **environment_microalgae.yml** file needed to create the virtual environment with all the required dependencies to run the model

-+ 12 Python scripts including the model itself and needed to run the simulations.
++ Twelve **.py** files: python scripts including the model itself and needed to run the simulations.

 Files, scripts, and their functions'interconnections are mapped below.